DavidVendrami/Pmaxiums_jacobeus_genomic_divergence/README.md

 # Pmaxiums_jacobaeus_genomic_divergence
-Code for the study of genomic divergence between Pecten maximus and P. jacobeus using RADdata from Vendrami et al. (2019) - Scientific Reports.
+Code for the study of genomic divergence between Pecten maximus and P. jacobaeus using RADdata from Vendrami et al. (2019).